prismrpc/prism/docs/admin-api/configuration.md

 - **Notes**:
   - The Prism server must have network access to this Prometheus instance
   - If initialization fails, a warning is logged but the server continues without Prometheus integration
-  - See the [Prometheus Integration Guide](./prometheus-integration.md) for setup details
+  - See [Prometheus Integration](../../README.md#prometheus-integration) in the main README for setup details

 ### `rate_limit_max_tokens`